 At the atomic level, gemstones absorb, transmit, and reflect different wavelengths of light.
 The wavelengths of visible light that a particular gemstone transmits are what we see with the naked eye as the gem’s color.
 Gemstone transparency is a way of describing how much light, if any, a gem can transmit and how scattered that light is when it exits the gem.

 Opacity, Translucence, and Transparency

 The more wavelengths of light a gemstone absorbs or reflects, the more opaque it is.
 (Both a solid black object and a mirror, for example, are considered to be opaque).
-The more light that is absorbed or reflected means there is less light to transmit through the gem.
+The more light a gem absorbs or reflects means it transmits less light through it.

 A translucent gem can transmit enough wavelengths of light that we can see light shining through it.
-However, if the wavelengths of light that escape the gem are highly scattered, due to the gem’s refractive index (RI) or other physical properties, light is all we can see through the gem.
-We can’t see images of what is beyond it.
+However, if the wavelengths of light that escape the gem are highly scattered, due to the gem’s refractive index (RI) or other properties, light is all we can see through the gem.
+We can’t see images beyond it.

 A transparent gem is translucent and transmits light with little scattering.
 This allows us to see images as well as light through a transparent gem.

 We can measure scientifically the opacity of a material, from perfect transparency to perfect opacity (in units of “opacity,” no less).
 However, gemologists normally use the commonplace meanings of opacity, translucence, and transparency in gemstone descriptions.
 A wide range of transparency can exist even within a single gem species.
 Therefore, determining a gemstone’s transparency doesn’t necessarily help with identification.
 Precise measurements, in most cases, aren’t necessary.
 Descriptions such as “near opaque,” “semi-translucent,” and “almost transparent” can convey well enough the optical effects of interest to most people.